 Machine intelligence attempts to solve this riddle by recursion.
 The world as coded by the machine includes a representation of itself, and artificial consciousness is held to be dependent on this simple trick of self-simulation, creating a pseudo-imaginative capacity for prediction and the formulation of intention.
 But self-simulation is still a simulation of an unconscious entity, and to expect it to produce consciousness is still a paradox.
 It allows the machine to operate in the real world, but in terms of the riddle of consciousness it merely temporises — a philosophical filibuster, kicking the hard problem down the road.

 It is one thing, in other words, to make a machine that ‘senses’ and even ‘thinks’, but quite another to make a machine which knows it does so — which has a subjective existence.
 In fact there is now a strong movement in science away from the hard question with its mechanistic assumption that brains generate consciousness.
 Or rather, a movement to invert the question.
 Rather than mind emerging from matter, it asks, could it be that matter is preceded by mind — that matter, in fact, emerges from mind, rather than mind from unconscious matter?
 In which case, the brain must be seen rather as a transceiver than a generator of consciousness.
 The Descartian illusion of the universe as a giant clock is left behind, an inheritance of our earlier ignorance of plasma, fields and currents, and the universe begins to appear not as a machine but as a vast connectome or mind, an intuition suggested both by spectroscopic imagery and the shocks of plasma physics, and consonant with ancient philosophy in the West as in the East.
-Heraclitus and the Stoics already knew — as, I think, did the alchemist Isaac Newton — that the universe is alive, conscious and intelligent.
+Heraclitus and the Stoics knew — as, I think, did the alchemist Isaac Newton — that the universe is alive, conscious and intelligent.
 Such an approach promises to be infinitely more fertile, both philosophically and scientifically, than the sterile belief in an inert, entropic universe where consciousness is an accidental byproduct of biology and we are the only conscious agents.

 Kurzweil’s claim that, with the advent of artificial consciousness and digital immortality, intelligence will expand outward from this planet to permeate and influence the whole universe seems to me to demonstrate a hubris verging on mental illness, far crazier than anything the Unabomber ever wrote.
 The great Kurzweil and his Google friends will provide the universe with a mind?
-Please, somebody bring me a straight-jacket and a heavy dose of Largactil.
+Please, somebody bring me a straight-jacket and a syringe full of Largactil.

 René Descartes thought that animal behaviours merely simulated sentience.
 Now, ironically, the inhabitants of his mechanistic materialist paradigm want us to believe that machines programmed to simulate consciousness can become conscious, and that at that point these learning, self-replicating machines will constitute a new species of life, which will become the dominant species on this planet.